kayex/chalmers-chop/README.md

 ## Standalone binary
 The standalone binary comes pre-loaded with a curated list of RSS feeds, which allows it to be used without any further configuration.
 The fetch results can be exported as JSON and transmitted to a remote server using HTTP POST.

+The full list of RSS menu feeds that is used can be found [here](https://github.com/kayex/chalmers-chop/blob/master/config/static.go).

 **Building**
 ```bash